p0nce/life-idioms/articles/What DPDR feels like.md

 # What DPDR feels like

-_DICLAIMER: Close this page now.
+_DICLAIMER: I FORMALLY DECLINE RESPONSIBILITY FOR ANY HARM THAT COULD HAPPEN FOLLOWING THE READ OF THE FOLLOWING ARTICLE.
+Close this page now.
 This article isn't meant for anyone to read.
 You don't want to know.
 I'm only trying to [remember](#On-being-a-former-sufferer-of-DPDR)._

 _This is a dangerous article to read.
 And it was annoying to write.
 I'm really just doing it to try to connect the dots.
 Reading about DPDR triggers a strange meditative state for me.
 I'm genuinely scared to write that shit article.
 Only read this is you are not an anxious person.
 There is an interesting article [here](https://www.theatlantic.com/health/archive/2014/12/enlightenments-evil-twin/383726/) that is perfectly adequate to explain the most interesting points._